Landlords sometimes decide to sell with their tenants still in the property.

 Understanding the situation can help tenants manage their expectations.
 And it can make them feel more in control of their circumstances.

-Why are lots of UK landlords selling their properties?
+Why do UK landlords sell their properties?

 Stricter tax rules